by Kathy Belge

 Recognition in other states: Even though each state has its own laws around marriage, if someone is married in one state and moves to another, their marriage is legally recognized.
 For example, Oregon marriage law applies to people 17 and over.
 In Washington state, the couple must be 18 to wed.
 However, Washington will recognize the marriage of two 17 year olds from Oregon who move there.
 This is not the case with Civil Unions and Domestic Partnerships.
 If someone has a Domestic Partnership, that union is recognized by some states and not others.
 Some states have even ruled that they do not have to recognize civil unions performed in other states, because their states have no such legal category.
 As gay marriages become legal in other states, this status may change.

 A United States citizen who is married can sponsor his or her non-American opposite-sex spouse for immigration into this country.
 Those with Civil Unions have no such privilege.
-Even legally married gay and lesbian couples cannot sponsor their spouses for immigration because of the Defense of Marriage (DOMA) law.

 Civil Unions are not recognized by the federal government, so couples would not be able to file joint-tax returns or be eligible for tax breaks or protections the government affords to married couples.
-Again, because of DOMA, same-sex couples have to file single on their federal tax returns.

 The General Accounting Office in 1997 released a list of 1,049 benefits and protections available to heterosexual married couples.
 These benefits range from federal benefits, such as survivor benefits through Social Security, sick leave to care for ailing partner, tax breaks, veterans benefits and insurance breaks.
 They also include things like family discounts, obtaining family insurance through your employer, visiting your spouse in the hospital and making medical decisions if your partner is unable to.
 Civil Unions protect some of these rights, but not all of them.